Graham threatens to 'take matters in our own hands' if Pelosi doesn't send articles of impeachment to Senate

-Senate Judiciary Committee Chairman Lindsey Graham, R-S.C., said Sunday that if the House doesn't submit articles of impeachment against President Donald Trump to the Senate this week, he will seek to change the chamber's impeachment rules so it can proceed with a trial without the articles.
+Senate Judiciary Committee Chairman Lindsey Graham, R-S.C., said Sunday that if the House doesn't submit articles of impeachment against President Donald Trump to the Senate this week, he will seek to change the impeachment rules so the Senate can proceed to a trial without them.

-Speaking with Fox News' "Sunday Morning Futures," Graham said: "If we don’t get the articles this week, then we need to take matters in our own hands and change the rules."
+Speaking on Fox News' "Sunday Morning Futures," Graham said: "If we don't get the articles this week, then we need to take matters in our own hands and change the rules."

 "Deem them to be delivered to the Senate," he continued, adding, "My goal is to start this trial in the next coming days, not let [House Speaker] Nancy Pelosi take over the Senate."